dailycred/objective-dc/tutorial.md

 ###### Create a Dailycred Account

 To follow this tutorial, you will need a free account from [Dailycred](https://www.dailycred.com/).
-When signing up, simply add `callback` to your approved domains.
+When signing up, simply add `localhost` to your approved domains.

 ![Sign Up](https://raw.github.com/dailycred/objective-dc/master/docs/signup_dc.png)